 We've got over 600 castles in Wales.
 That's more castles per square mile than any other country in the world.
 And we've looked after the remains of our past.

-Near Bangor in North Wales, Penrhyn Castle stands guard over the magnificent views of Snowdonia.
+Near Bangor in North West Wales, Penrhyn Castle stands guard over the magnificent views of Snowdonia.
 If you get bored of the unique furniture collection, the huge private art collection and the Victorian kitchen then the castle also has an adventure playground in its grounds.

 All links will open in a popup window.

 The National Trust is responsible for several castles and historic buildings in Wales.

 Many of our castles are maintained by CADW.